input-output-hk/iogx/doc/api.md

 You could always add new `extra-substituters` and `extra-trusted-public-keys`, but do not delete the existing ones, or you won't have access to IOG caches.

-For the caches to work properly, it is sufficient that the following two lines are included in your `/etc/nix/nix.conf`:
+For the caches to work properly, it is sufficient that the following two lines be included in your `/etc/nix/nix.conf`:
 ```txt
 trusted-users = USER
 experimental-features = nix-command flakes